greglinch/sourcelist/to-do-list.md

 * finish Spanish translation of About page

+* fix? user is able to see a live page when clicking "view on site" on their person page using the magic link, even if that page doesn't exist

 * FIX: search on mobile bc it's out of whack with social icons and hidden in the hamburger menu

 * change redirect after social login